MohdIsmailMatAsin/OCEFILabel/README.md

 ###### **Warning:**

 ###### Linux EFI Partition will be RENAMED!.
 Use this method with pre-caution.
 [OpenLinuxBoot.efi](https://dortania.github.io/OpenCore-Multiboot/oc/linux.html#method-a-openlinuxboot) is not required.
+Manual config.plist editing is encourage.

 ------